Downtown Priorities & Projects

 City Council discussed the list of Downtown Priorities and Projects at the January 25, 2023 work session.
 Click here to view the Council materials or watch the webcast.

 At this work session, staff provided an overview of the draft list of Downtown Priorities and Projects and the public engagement process.
 Council directed staff to bring back a proposal to amend the Downtown Urban Renewal District to implement eligible projects.

-Links to some of the key documents in the packet:
+Key documents in the packet:

 Related Plans and Policies